getveryrichet/rentavle-ts/README.md

 # When update
-change version in package.json, and publish
+change version in package.json, and run npm publish --access public